esmil/lem/README.markdown

   action on the stream.

   Returns `true` on succes or otherwise `nil` followed by an error message.
-  If the stream is already closed the error message will be `'already closed'`.
+  If the stream is already closed the error message will be `'closed'`.

 * __stream:interrupt()__